n0umen0n/ConsortiumWAX/README.md

 Welcome to the Consortium's smart contracts repository!

-<p>Contract is deployed to the following account on the EOS mainnet:
+<p>Contract is deployed to the following account on the WAX mainnet:
         <ul>
         <li><b>pollpollpoll</b>   </li>   </ul></p>
         <hr></hr>